 So stop letting those vaguely familiar-sounding holidays pass you by in a blur of Phineas and Ferb re-runs.
 Seize these small but wonderful opportunities to introduce your kids to religious concepts and figures — while also showing compassion for the people who hold these concepts and figures so dear.

 There’s more to come, so please keep checking back!

 Due out in March 2015, Relax, It's Just God: How and Why to Talk to Your Kids About Religion When You're Not Religious offers a well-researched look at a timely subject: secular parenting.
 With chapters on avoiding indoctrination, talking about death, vaccinating kids against intolerance, dealing with religious baggage, and getting along with religious relatives, the book offers a refreshingly compassionate approach to raising religiously literate, highly tolerant and critically thinking children capable of making up their own minds about what to believe.
 The book may be pre-ordered by visiting Brown Paper Press.

-Natural Wonderers is a new blog hosted by Wendy Thomas Russell and published by the Patheos faith network.
-An extension of Russell's previous blog — Relax, It's Just God — Natural Wonderers offers stories and advice on raising curious, compassionate children in secular families.
+Natural Wonderers is my new blog published by the Patheos faith network.
+An extension of my previous blog — Relax, It's Just God — Natural Wonderers offers stories and advice on raising curious, compassionate children in secular families.